Ma7eer/Text-to-speech-api/README.md

 ## Table of Content

 - What is this?
-- How to start locally?
+- How to start locally? production?
 - Key files
-- Boilerplate feature (linting, logging)
+- Boilerplate feature (linting, logging, es6+)